Strong legal protection against communication influence in war

 “These organizations have indicated that their staff are often subjected to various kinds of threat and coercion.
 Journalists, medical personnel and international organisations are, of course, also served by knowing that certain communication activities that are directed at them are actually illegal,” says Winther.

-Lastly, war is war after all, why is it important to understand the laws of war at all?
+Lastly, war is war after all, why is it important to understand the law of armed conflict at all?

-“The laws of war exist to, as far as possible, minimise the human suffering in armed conflicts, whilst at the same time allowing for effective military operations.
+“The law of armed conflict exists to, as far as possible, minimise the human suffering in armed conflicts, whilst at the same time allowing for effective military operations.
 Therefore, it is important to understand them,” says Pontus Winther.

 International Humanitarian Law and Influence Operations: The Protection of Civilians from Unlawful Communication Influence Activities during Armed Conflict